leonardoce/rhcsa-ipa/README.md

 # How to configure an IPA client

+Remember to set a password for the root user, otherwise when you will have configured LDAP authentication you can't access to the VM using Vagrant anymore.

 Configure LDAP authentication in the following way:

     [root@ipaclient ~]# yum install -y openldap-clients nss-pam-ldapd